william8siew/Sleepiness_Detector/README.md

 ﻿# Sleepiness_Detector
 Program that takes real-time video of a person's face while they are working on a computer to determine if they are sleepy.

 NEXT-UPDATE PLANS: Work on other indicators of sleepiness other than elongated eye closure.
+Eye rate can be calculated by keeping a heap of difference in blinking times.

 References:
 https://www.researchgate.net/publication/227047615_Drowsy_Driver_Detection_Through_Facial_Movement_Analysis
 "Previous approaches to drowsiness detection primarily make pre-assumptions about the relevant behavior, focusing on blink rate, eye closure, and yawning."